Lump Sum Relocation Packages – Everything You Need to Know

 A lump sum relocation package is a financial allowance that a company offers an employee to help the employee relocate.
 Lump sum packages can help employees settle in and return to work faster because they provide more flexibility to move quickly into their new city and role.
 These packages also help employers retain valued employees while controlling expenses.

-What Is Covered By The Lump Sum?
+What Is Covered in A Lump Sum Relocation Package?

 Lump sum packages cover a wide range of moving-related expenses during a relocation.
 These expenses may include temporary living arrangements, home sale and closing costs, lease breaking, and household goods shipment.